1.

 The lead was

-doubled on five minutes through the same combo as Wessner’s glancing header
+doubled after five minutes through the same combo as Wessner’s glancing header

 from Kaya’s long free kick was too much for Christoph Kraus in the Lichtenfels